vml39/Hearsay-Website-Design/README.md

-# INFO1300_finalproject
+# Hearsay A Cappella Website Design & Implementation
-Final group project for INFO 1300.
-Website design and implementation for Hearsay A cappella.
+Final group project for INFO 1300 - Web Design & Programming.
+Website design and implementation for Hearsay A Cappella.